Which language has the most published books?

 That’s the strange power of English publishing.
 A writer can go quiet and still sell millions.
 English does that not only because of reach, but because of infrastructure—schools, libraries, markets, global licensing, and reprints.

 Salinger’s success wasn’t just literary.
 It was logistical.
 The scale of English-language publishing helped his single book live dozens of lives in classrooms, dorms, and backpacks.
 Even without the author participating.
+English is the language that can carry a whisper across continents.
+Salinger mumbled, and the world still listened.

 Illustration Publishing Books in different languages